Utena - reflection catalog

 Oh, sneaky.
 We’re being told that to Kozue, seeing her brother being sexually harassed is like the mythical red cape for a bull in a bullfight.
 But in the opposite order!
 Bulls are like Kozue!

-Utena is compared to Shiori.
-Shiori loves Juri first, then unnamed boy and Ruka, doesn’t understand herself, and reacts to her love in a destructive way.
-Utena loves Anthy first, then Akio, and also doesn’t understand herself—though Akio seems unaware that she has started to make progress.
-We are to believe confessions, but lying Akio invented the vision of Utena in the elevator.
-Akio hopes that convincing her of her guilt (which is real, after all) will press her down into a subordinate female role.
+Shiori loves Juri first, then unnamed boy and Ruka, doesn’t understand herself, and reacts to her love destructively.
+Utena loves Anthy first, then Akio, and doesn’t understand herself—though Akio seems unaware that she has started to make progress.
+We are to believe confessions, but lying Akio invented the vision of Utena in the elevator, her reflection turning her into Shiori.
+The episode 17 picture comes up when Shiori realizes that what she’s said in the elevator so far is wrong.
+Akio wants Utena to realize that she is wrong and accept his worldview.
+Shiori rejects her own falsehoods and Utena rejects Akio’s, and both for now fail to realize further truths.

 Another parallel between Shiori and Utena comes in episode 7, when Juri runs her hand down Utena’s arm as if hitting on her, then suddenly tries to steal Utena’s ring.
-Juri’s actions mirror her feelings toward Shiori.
-The ring is not only a duelist’s ring, it is an engagement ring.
+Juri’s actions suit her feelings toward Shiori.
+Juri sees them as similar: In episode 17, Juri says that both are naively cruel.
 (Another interpretation is that Juri saw another lesbian in Utena’s praise of her appearance.)

 Mitsuru’s reflection shows his mood, and suggests that he’s going backwards, falling into deeper delusion.
 I think a comparison with the hourglass below is implied.

 I take it that Mitsuru’s raincoat is supposed to be childish.
-Adults, and older children, carry umbrellas.
+Sharing an umbrella points to love, and Utena seems to take all umbrellas as meaning love.
+Adults, and older children, are old enough to carry umbrellas.
 In the next scene, even Chu-Chu carries a leaf as an umbrella.

 Utena and Anthy’s room has a smaller oval mirror.
 Wakaba’s mirror reflects purple when not in use, the color of corruption.
 Wakaba hiding Saionji is a corrupt action; she even lies to Utena about it.
 Like Utena, Wakaba is usually honest and direct, but also like Utena she makes occasional exceptions.